 These exercises are going to help you restore any lost motion in your shoulder as well as get some of the smaller muscles get turned back on.

 #1.
-Pendulum Swings For Shoulder Pain
+Pendulum Swings For Your Injured Shoulder

 This is one of the best, if not the best exercises for reducing shoulder pain after any injury.
 Find any object you can hold onto and lean forward (chair, couch, table etc).